About the WTA Program

 The WOCN Society partners with the Armed Forces to offer the WTA Program to military nurses, medics/corpsmen, and civilian nurses working in military facilities.
 The goal is to make the program available to eligible personnel worldwide.

-The program has been funded through a wound care education grant from the Henry Jackson Foundation and is available for those who meet eligibility requirements.
-For more information, please contact email@example.com.
+A military discount is available for those facilities/individuals that meet eligibility requirements.
+For more information, please contact firstname.lastname@example.org.

 The WTA Program is designed to be completed within three months, under the direction of a WOCN-approved WTA Course Coordinator.
 It consists of prerecorded online learning modules and case studies, followed by on-site competency training and testing.
 The WTA Program consists of 14 lesson modules, including: